benrout/Drum-App/README.md

 # Drum-App
-Play the drums on your PC!
+Use your keyboard to play the drums on your PC!